FGT think your best choice in the future

 Maximising tomorrow’s smart city vision

 Where smart citieswere once regarded purely as a vision of the future, they are now becoming a reality in numerous urban centres across the globe.
-From Dubai, Singapore, Amsterdam, Copenhagen, and Madrid to Southampton in the UK, we’re already beginning to see smart cities provide inhabitants with improved living conditions, easier mobility and cleaner, safer environments, by using to power services.
+From Dubai, Singapore, Amsterdam, Copenhagen, and Madrid to Southampton in the UK, we’re already beginning to see smart cities provide inhabitants with improved living conditions, easier mobility and cleaner, safer environments, by using cloud computing to power services.

 But as with all public sector initiatives, smart city services need to be delivered as cost effectively as possible to minimise the taxpayer burden.
 Often, key decision makers are met with obstacles when it comes to deploying smart services, preventing smart cities initiatives from reaching their full potential – or worse, blocking them altogether.